-We are a research lab of over 25 faculty and staff with a track record of successfully managing more than 60 grants and contracts worth more than $40 million over the last 13 years.
-We are economists, political scientists, computational geographers, spatial epidemiologists, program evaluators, policy analysts, media and communication professionals, and more.
+We are a research lab at William & Mary's Global Research Institute of over 25 faculty and staff with a track record of successfully managing more than 60 grants and contracts worth more than $40 million over the last 13 years.
+We are economists, political scientists, computational geographers, developers, program evaluators, policy analysts, media and communications professionals, and more.

 For questions, please contact email@example.com.
 Any positions listed below that are active in the William & Mary Employment Opportunities portal are open and receiving applications.
 Submitted applications are assessed to short-list individuals for interview.
 Please note that due to the volume of applications, we are unable to give applicants individual status updates; candidates invited for an interview will be notified.

 Opportunities for internships and research assistantships at AidData for undergraduate, graduate students and recent graduates will be posted below as available.

 To sign up for the Global Research Digest, a weekly newsletter of research-related events and student opportunities published by the Global Research Institute, please email Meghan Haslam at firstname.lastname@example.org.
 To see all student opportunities with other projects at the Institute, please visit here.

 GeoQuery Student Research Assistantships